Jan 12, 2026 Chinenye Ozowara

 1. Lawfulness, fairness and transparency

-All data processing must be lawful, and this means having a clear and valid legal basis for collecting and using participants' data.
+All data processing must be lawful, meaning it must have a clear and valid legal basis for collecting and using participants' data.
 For fairness, organisations or departments must avoid using individuals' data in any way that may be intrusive or detrimental to them.
 To be transparent, it's essential to provide a clear, concise, and accessible privacy notice at the point of data collection, explaining who you are, why you need the data, and what you will do with it.

 2. Purpose limitation